Ac6Embedded/apollo-docs/docs/security/cra/scope-and-definitions.md

   D -- No --> F["Normal PDE<br/>-> typically internal control route<br/>(Art.
 32(1))"]
 ```

-**Engineering tip:** “core functionality” is not the same as “contains a library”.
+**Engineering tip:** "core functionality" is not the same as "contains a library".
 If you embed an SSH server inside a sensor, the question is whether SSH is a core function for the marketed product, not merely present.

 ---